A spectral theory of linear operators on rigged Hilbert spaces under analyticity conditions: Introduction

+(the operator $K^\times A(\lambda )$ is well defined because of the assumption (X8) below).
 When $\lambda $ lies on the original complex plane, this is reduced to the usual resolvent $(\lambda -T)^{-1}$.
-With the aid of the generalized resolvent $\mathcal{R}_\lambda $, basic notions in the usual spectral theory, such as eigenspaces, algebraic multiplicities, point/continuous/residual spectra, Riesz projections are extended to those defined on a rigged Hilbert space.
+With the aid of the generalized resolvent $\mathcal{R}_\lambda $, basic concepts in the usual spectral theory, such as eigenspaces, algebraic multiplicities, point/continuous/residual spectra, Riesz projections are extended to those defined on a rigged Hilbert space.
 It is shown that they have the same properties as the usual theory.
 For example, the generalized Riesz projection $\Pi_0$ for an isolated resonance pole $\lambda _0$ is defined by the contour integral of the generalized resolvent.

 Properties of the generalized Riesz projection $\Pi_0$ is investigated in detail.
-It is proved that the range of the generalized Riesz projection around an isolated resonance pole coincides with the generalized eigenspace of the resonance pole.
+Note that in the most literature, the eigenspace associated with a resonance pole is \textit{defined} to be the range of the Riesz projection.
+In this paper, the eigenspace of a resonance pole is defined as the set of solutions of the eigen-equation, and it is \textit{proved} that it coincides with the range of the Riesz projection as the standard functional analysis.
 Any function $\phi \in X$ proves to be uniquely decomposed as $\phi = \mu_1 + \mu_2$, where $\mu_1 \in \Pi_0 X$ and $\mu_2 = (id - \Pi_0)X$, both of which are elements of $X'$.
 These results play an important role when applying the theory to dynamical systems \cite{Chi}.
 The generalized Riesz projection around a resonance pole $\lambda _0$ on the left half plane (resp. on the imaginary axis) defines a stable subspace (resp. a center subspace) in the generalized sense, both of which are subspaces of $X'$.
-The results in the present paper enable us to investigate the asymptotic behavior and bifurcations of an infinite dimensional dynamical system with the aid of the dual space $X'$, even when a given dynamical system is defined on $X$.
+Then, the standard idea of the dynamical systems theory may be applied to investigate the asymptotic behavior and bifurcations of an infinite dimensional dynamical system.
 Such a dynamics induced by a resonance pole is not captured by the usual eigenvalues.